 How Much Sleep Should Kids Get Every Night?

 Having four kids, this is a question I often ask myself.
+Whether we’re working on getting the kids back on a regular sleep schedule for school or not, I want them to be well-rested and healthy.
 Recently, the American Academy of Sleep Medicine, backed by the American Academy of Pediatrics, changed its recommendations for how much sleep children should get.

 - Infants 4 months to 12 months should sleep 12 to 16 hours per 24 hours (including naps)